 Rebecca Tew (Owner/Director)

-Rebecca Tew began her training as young teen, in upstate New York.
-Under the tutelage of principals from Russia's Bolshoi and Kirov Ballet, she was taught in the Vaganova method.
-Her training then took her from upstate to New York City and New Jersey where she learned a more effective approach that suits a broader range of physical facilities and adapts, as needed to the anatomy of each dancer.
-After graduating, Ms. Tew went on to perform principal, solo and corps roles in several classical and non classical ballets such as: Paquita, Giselle, Les Sylphides, Stars and Stripes, Balanchine's The Nutcracker, Swan Lake, Sleeping Beauty, Don Quioxte, Cinderella, Ilanthe, Alice in Wonderland, Valse Fantaisie, Italian Symphony, along with several contemporary works as a freelance artist until accepting a full-time position with Connecticut's state ballet company, Connecticut Ballet where she performed five seasons.
+Rebecca Tew began her training as a young teen in upstate New York.
+She studied under principals from Russia's Bolshoi and Kirov Ballet, Andrey Shakhin, Yulia Akopyan, and Ilya Gaft.
+Her training then took her from upstate to New York City and New Jersey, where she learned a more effective approach that suits a broader range of physical facilities and adapts, as needed to the anatomy of each dancer.
+After graduating, Ms. Tew went on to perform principal, solo, and corps roles in several classical and non-classical ballets such as Paquita, Giselle, Les Sylphides, Stars and Stripes, The Nutcracker, Swan Lake, Sleeping Beauty, Don Quixote, Cinderella, Iolanthe, Alice in Wonderland, Valse Fantaisie, Italian Symphony, along with several contemporary works as a freelance artist until accepting a full-time position with Connecticut's state ballet company, Connecticut Ballet where she performed seven seasons.

-In 2012, Ms. Tew saw a need for proper ballet training in Rockland County New York and decided to open her own school.
-Having chosen teaching full-time, she is currently dancing professionally part-time throughout the tri-state area as a freelance artist.
+In 2012, Ms. Tew saw a need for proper ballet training in Rockland County, New York, and decided to open Ballet Rockland.
+Having chosen to teach full-time, she is currently dancing professionally part-time throughout the tri-state area as a freelance artist.